Dennis Tito shows a big grin and thumbs up after safely returning to Earth. He really enjoyed his trip to space!

 News story originally written on May 9, 2001

-.
-Tito summed up his whole trip with these words, "It was perfect.
+Tito loved the trip!
+He said, "It was perfect.
 It was paradise."

 You might also be interested in: